-(a) As reported in notes to the financial statement for the year of the levy.
+- (a) As reported in notes to the financial statement for the year of the levy.

-(a) As reported in forces to the infinited statement for the year of the levy. (b) As of August 31st of the current reporting year. (c) Property tax only - does not include penalties and interest. (d) Represents cumulative collections of prior years not collected in the current year or the year of the tax levy.

-(e) Represents current year collections of prior years levies.
+- (a) As reported in folder to the limited statement for the year of the levy. (b) As of August 31st of the current reporting year. (c) Property tax only does not include penalties and interest. (d) Represents cumulative collections of prior years not collected in the current year or the year of the tax levy. - (e) Represents current year collections of prior years levies.